-For bird lovers, Murchison Falls National park is a perfect destination for you, the park is home to over 451 different bird species and can be sported on both game drive and boat cruise.
+For bird lovers, Murchison Falls National Park is a perfect destination for you, the park is home to over 451 different bird species and can be sported on both game drive and boat cruises.
 Shoebill is the main birding attraction in Murchison Falls National Park sighted mainly in the dry season.
 Still, a tourist can watch more birds on a guided nature walk in the park and other Murchison Falls Conservation Area.
 Among the most common birds, you will see in Murchison Falls National Park include; Abyssinian Ground Hornbill, the Marabou Stork, Black-bellied Bustard, Secretary Birds, Swallow-tailed, Red-throated Bee-eaters, Giant and Malachite Kingfishers, Francolin, Woodpeckers, Hornbills, Hamerkop among others.

 Hiking and Nature walk

 The varied sceneries of the park and the adjacent conservation area can be explored on foot.
 This sometimes starts with the morning boat cruise up to the bottom of the fallow and from there you hike following the trials through the woodland up to the top of Murchison Falls.
-There is also 2hours guided walk offering better chances of sighting different bird species and also high chances of sighting shoebills when the water level is low.
+There is also a 2hours guided walk offering better chances of sighting different bird species and also high chances of sighting shoebills when the water level is low.

 Hot air Balloon

 Enjoy another amazing experience flying in a hot air balloon and have a bird’s view of the entire Murchison Falls National Park.